AmrSayed0/Cpp-Projects-Bootcamp/Stock Management System/README.md

-Sure!
-Below is a sample README.md file for the "Stock Management System" project in C++:

 # Stock Management System

 The Stock Management System is a basic C++ program that allows users to manage a list of products and their stock quantities.
 It provides functionalities to add products, remove products, update product stock quantities, search for products, and display all products.